contentful/slash-developers/docs/references/locales.md

 Locales are a great advantage of Contentful's [premium plans](https://www.contentful.com/pricing/).
 They allow you to define multiple localizations of each piece of content and select a specific locale when querying the Content Delivery API.

-Every space has it's own set of locales, where each locale is uniquely identified by its ISO code (e.g., en-US or de-AT).
+Every space has its own set of locales, where each locale is uniquely identified by its ISO code (e.g., en-US or de-AT).
 There is always one default locale defined when a space is created, which is shown by default in the Contentful web app and used for Content Delivery API queries that do not request a specific locale.
 Note that as a default locale is specified in a space, it becomes permanent and cannot be changed afterwards.

 ## Working with locales